Fans create impromptu Hollywood star for Carrie Fisher

 Paste-on letters spell out her name and the phrase “May the force be with you always.”
 Candles and flowers surround the star.

-It’s located in front of Hollywood Boulevard’s historic Chinese Theatre.
+It’s located in front of Hollywood Boulevard’s historic Grauman’s Chinese Theatre.

 Most Read Stories